-Abstract--This study analyzes financial and management support to restore micro, small and medium enterprises (MSMEs) after the COVID-19 pandemic in Indonesia.
-Small businesses' development is estimated to be related to conditions of funding and management for small business recovery in line with the decline in cases of the spread of the coronavirus both at home and abroad.
-To understand this support, we have performed various data collection techniques, including preliminary reading, literature review of international publications, and other documentation.
-Then analyze with a phenomenological approach through critical analysis, explain what we get through keyword searches to find literature, evaluate, identify themes, determine the structure, and draw conclusions.
-A critical analysis process based on the study findings' validity and reliability ensure that the findings that we conclude have answered the core of this study's questions.
-By paying attention to existing data and analysis results, it can be concluded that small business activities have received funding and management support from the government as a stimulus effort after being exposed to various difficulties due to the pandemic.
-The publication's findings prove the seriousness of governments in several countries and local governments to help small businesses so that they can continue to survive both during the pandemic and when the outbreak ends.
-Thus, this study's results will be a meaningful input for all stakeholders in the world of MSMEs in the country.
+Abstract---This study analyzes financial and management support for the recovery of MSMEs after the COVID-19 pandemic in Indonesia.
+Small businesses' development is expected to drop about conditions of funding and management in line with the national pandemic response policy.
+To answer this problem, we have carried out various data collection techniques, including introductory reading, literature review of publications, and other documentation.
+Then analyze with a phenomenological approach through critical analysis, explain what we get through keyword searches to find literature, evaluate, identify themes, determine structures, and draw conclusions.
+The critical analysis process for the validity and reliability of the answer findings ensures that the findings have answered this study's questions.
+By paying attention to existing data and analysis results, it can be concluded that small business activities receive funding and management support from the government as a stimulus effort after being faced with various difficulties.
+These publications' findings prove the seriousness of governments in several countries and local governments to help small businesses survive during the pandemic and after the outbreak.
+Thus, this study's results will be meaningful input for all stakeholders in the world of MSMEs.

-Keywords--- Business prediction, Small Business Management, Financial development, and Pandemic COVID-19 Disruption
+Keywords---business prediction, financial development, pandemic COVID-19 disruption, small business management.